 Jess: I love it.
 I love it.
 I haven’t seen the inside of your courses, but I did your sales pages and all that jazz and I was like, “This is amazing stuff.”
 And also part of why I love you is that some of your pictures you’re holding a bowl of greens and a donut and I was like, “This is my kind of woman.”

 Nicki: That’s my girl.
 And that’s, I think, I know we’ll talk about this.
-I know you have questions for me, but I think when it comes to branding yourself, that was a scary path for me to take because I think people look to people in the health and fitness industry like, “You have all the right answers.
+I know you have questions for me, but I think when it comes to branding yourself and build a following as a coach, that was a scary path for me to take because I think people look to people in the health and fitness industry like, “You have all the right answers.
 You do all the right things.”
 And I’m like, “Well, crud, I like donuts all the time and honestly I don’t care that much about what I eat.
 I mean, I try my best, whatever that looks like.
 I mean, I have a couple things that I do but I’m really pretty free with all that stuff.”
 So that was a hard message to put out for me, personally, because I was scare of what people would think.